Frequently Asked Questions (FAQ) about mindfulness retreats with Per and Marion

 Comfortable clothes and footwear.
 We will be meditating and also doing yoga and qigong (as per ability) so bring clothes both for sitting and for gentle movement/exercise.
 Check the weather forecast to get an idea of the temperature to expect.
 The weather is changeable but mostly warm and sunny.
 We advice to bring thin layers that you can peel off/put on as the temperature dictates.
 Likewise, if you are prone to feel the cold when sitting still, bring a set of warmer jumpers and trousers as well as some warm socks.

 No, there is no need to have a car.
-The retreat is located twenty five minutes taxi ride from Faro airport and five minutes taxi ride from Loule train station.
-During the retreat you will be staying at QV Norrgren (unless other arrangements have been agreed and made) and all teachings will be held here as well.
+Our retreat locations are located close to airports and easily reached by taxi/UBER car.
+During the retreat you will be staying at our venue (unless other arrangements have been agreed and made) and all teachings will be held here as well.

 We encourage our students to remain on the premises during the course/retreat to maximize the benefits.

 We find that a seven days is a comfortable time for a retreat.
 It provides an essential introduction and foundation to the technique for the less experienced practitioners.
 Experience has shown that taught over seven days, the beginner student gets a sufficient experiential grasp of the technique to continue practice after the retreat.
 For the more experienced practitioner the seven days is enough time for the mind to settle down and work deeply with the mind-body phenomenon.
 Note that we also provide shorter, five day retreats.

 See the sample schedule on the course/retreat information page.

 There are many good hotels/B&Bs in the Algarve.
 It all depends on your budget and interests (mountain/sea/rural/town/etc.).
 Let us know and we will try to help you to find a suitable accommodation for your extended stay.
 We also run B&B at certain times during the year and it might be possible to extend the stay with us after the retreat.
 Ask for details and availability.